LOVDnl/api.lovd.nl/README.md

 # api.lovd.nl
-Generic LOVD APIs, available at api.LOVD.nl.
+This repository hosts the code for the generic LOVD APIs that are available at api.LOVD.nl.
+The code for these APIs is available under the terms of the GPLv3 license.